Diffuse and Localized Functional Dysconnectivity in Schizophrenia: a Bootstrapped Top-Down Approach: Results

 \section{Results}

 First, the global topological properties were assessed.
 Table~\ref{table} summarizes the results obtained from the comparison between HC and SZ of the overall indexes using nonparametric test and bootstrap hypothesis testing.
-The results from the robustness tests are also summarized in Table~\ref{table}. \\ It is possible to notice that HC presented increased values for all segregation indexes and efficiency.
+The results from the robustness tests are also summarized in Table~\ref{table}.

+It is possible to notice that HC presented increased values for all segregation indexes and efficiency.
 Conversely, concerning the characteristic path length, mesoscale analysis, and small-worldness SZ resulted to have higher values.
 Differences are then enhanced in the comparison between MW and BOOT.
 In particular, higher p-values in BOOT are found for the weighted characteristic path length and modularity indexes.
 Specifically, the latter highlighted a statistically significant ($p<0.05$) difference between HC and SZ modularity that was not confirmed by using BOOT.
 The robustness assessment highlighted more stable results for BOOT.
 Indeed, it is worth noting that the mean of the p-values, considering all indexes and removing both one and two subjects, remains closer with BOOT than the MW test in almost all indexes considered.
 In few cases (binary and weighted clustering coefficient in RST1) the difference between the mean of the robust assessment tests and initial tests is slightly minor in MW or comparable.
 Furthermore, the variability was assessed, resulting in lower standard deviation employing BOOT with respect to MW in almost all indexes.
 In few cases (e.g. weighted characteristic path length and modularity in RST2) this reduction is not enhanced with comparable values.
 Second, DMN was extracted from all subjects of the two populations.
 In Figure~\ref{fig4} the connectograms of this sub-network obtained averaging all positive connections across the whole populations are shown.
-It is worth noting that from a visual inspection a greater number of weak connections is highlighted in the SZ group, represented by the yellow edges in Figure~\ref{fig4}.\\
+It is worth noting that from a visual inspection a greater number of weak connections is highlighted in the SZ group, represented by the yellow edges in Figure~\ref{fig4}.